 Back in March of 2011, Southwest Airlines revamped its popular Rapid Rewards program, moving it from a credit-based system to one based on points.
-Now more changes are coming as Southwest continues its integration with AirTran which Southwest acquired in the fall of 2010.
+Now more changes are coming as Southwest continues its integration with AirTran which Southwest acquired in the fall of 2010 (and see the video below).

 Changes for AirTran Miles Members